moorepants/moorepants.info/content/pages/about.rst

 .. _Dixie: http://en.wikipedia.org/wiki/Pittsylvania_County,_Virginia
 .. _Bicycle Capital of the World: https://en.wikipedia.org/wiki/Netherlands

-You can learn more about what I think about by reading my {{ content_url('blog') }}
-or following me on social media where I post commentary on a variety of things.
+You can learn more about what I think about by reading my blog or following me on social media where I post commentary on a variety of things.

 Contact
 =======